-\item {\bf Execution-Aware Feedback}: This feedback mechanism uses an algorithm to retrieve the closest relevant test case and an execution inlining scheme to help the LLM reason more effectively about program behavior, enabling it to generate test cases that cover the target statement.
+\item {\bf Focused Execution-Aware Context}: {{This feedback mechanism retrieves the most relevant test case and uses execution inlining to help the LLM better reason on program behaviors, and effectively generate test cases covering the target code.}}

-\item \textbf{Comprehensive Empirical Evaluation}: We evaluate our tool on 35 real-world Python projects against two state-of-the-art baselines, \textsc{CoverUp} and \textsc{CodaMosa}, demonstrating superior line and branch coverage, robust performance on high-complexity modules, and efficiency in terms of runtime and token cost.
-Ablation studies further validate the impact of each core component. \end{itemize}
+\item \textbf{Extensive Empirical Evaluation} We evaluate our tool on 35 Python projects against state-of-the-art baselines, showing superior code coverage, robust performance on complex code with less coverage plateau, and efficiency in runtime and token~cost.